 The agency must not have been terminated or actively sanctioned by Medicaid, Medicare or other health-related programs in Louisiana or any other state.
 The agency must not have an outstanding Medicaid Program audit exception or other unresolved financial liability owed to the state.
-The agency shall document that its employees and the employees of subcontractors do not have a criminal record as defined in 42 CFR 441.404(b).

-Changes in the following areas are to be reported to the Office of the Secretary's Health Standards Section, OCDD and the fiscal intermediary's Provider Enrollment Section in writing at least 10 days prior to any change:
+Changes in the following areas are to be reported to the Bureau of Health Services Financing Health Standards Section, OCDD and the fiscal intermediary's Provider Enrollment Section in writing at least 10 days prior to any change:

-- Ownership;
+- Ownership,

-- Physical location;
+- Physical location,

-- Mailing address;
+- Mailing address,

-- Telephone number; and
+- Telephone number, and

 - Account information affecting electronic funds transfer (EFT).